 |---|

-ConfidentialToken | Core confidential ERC20 |
+ConfidentialToken | Core confidential ERC20 token (encrypted balances, dual-layer encryption, etc.) |

 ConfidentialWrapper | Wraps an existing ERC20 into a confidential token |

-MintableConfidentialToken | ConfidentialToken + restricted mint |
+MintableConfidentialToken | ConfidentialToken + controlled minting (access-managed) |

-ConfidentialEIP3009 | EIP-3009 with encrypted value parameters |
+ConfidentialEIP3009 | EIP-3009 (TransferWithAuthorization) extended with encrypted values (supports encrypted transferWithAuthorization and receiveWithAuthorization). |

 Roles